Materials-Consortia/OPTIMADE/optimade.rst

 REQUIRED properties with an unknown value MUST be included and returned in the response with the value :val:`null`.

 OPTIONAL properties with an unknown value, if requested explicitly via the :query-param:`response_fields` query parameter, MUST be included and returned in the response with the value :val:`null`.

-Responses to requests where OPTIONAL properties have been explicitly requested via the :query-param:`response_fields` query parameter, and which include entries where those properties have an unknown value, MUST include these properties with the value :val:`null`.
 (For more info on the :query-param:`response_fields` query parameter, see section `Entry Listing URL Query Parameters`_.)

 The interaction of properties with an unknown value with query filters is described in the section `Filtering on Properties with an unknown value`_.